 Can collection agencies contact my family members about my debt?

-Generally, no. If you think a collection agency is discussing your debt with family members or friends, this may violate your privacy rights under the FDCPA and could be grounds for a complaint.
+Generally, no. If you think an agency is discussing your debt with family members or friends, this may violate your privacy rights under the FDCPA and could be grounds for a complaint.

 How long do I have to dispute a debt with a collection agency?